What is pneumonia?

-When you have mild symptoms, your doctor may call this "walking pneumonia."
+When you have less severe symptoms, your doctor may call this "walking pneumonia."

 Older adults may have different, fewer, or milder symptoms.
 They may not have a fever.
 Or they may have a cough but not bring up mucus.
 The main sign of pneumonia in older adults may be a change in how well they think.
 Confusion or delirium is common.
 Or, if they already have a lung disease, that disease may get worse.